cashblaze129/casino-hilo/README.md

 ---

-## 🤝 **Contributing**
-We welcome contributions from developers!
-To contribute:
-1. Fork the repository.
-2. Create a new branch for your feature/bugfix.
-3. Submit a pull request with detailed explanations.

----

-## 📜 **License**
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

----

 Let me know if you'd like to customize this further, such as adding more technical details or specific branding! 🚀